mattamx/Projects/Sprint 2 - Exploratory Data Analysis (EDA)/README.md

 ### What we learned throughout the sprint:

-- How to read data from different sources and formats and how to address missing or duplicate values
+- How to read data from different sources and formats and how to address missing or duplicate values.
-- Making clear and effective figures from your data and analytical results
+- Making clear and effective figures from your data and analytical results.
-- Filtering and grouping data for more advanced aggregate analysis and engineering new columns by processing existing columns
+- Filtering and grouping data for more advanced aggregate analysis and engineering new columns by processing existing columns.
-- Combining data via merging and concatenation
+- Combining data via merging and concatenation.

 ### Project - Instacart Insights